Kaizer Chiefs player Hendrick Ekstein’s future undecided | Goal.com

-Hendrick Ekstein set for final talks with Kaizer Chiefs management over new deal
+Hendrick Ekstein set for crunch talks with Kaizer Chiefs' management over new deal

 Kaizer Chiefs midfielder Hendrick Ekstein is set to hold talks with the club's management next week.